 Eco Safe Impact – Like with improved observation, by anticipating more effectively you will be driving in a way, which involves less unplanned braking and acceleration, and potentially fewer gear changes.

-- Speed Awareness – With modern vehicles it is all too easy to exceed the speed limit.
-During a defensive driving course you will become more aware of speed and its potential implications.
-Effective observation and anticipation not only covers what is going on outside the vehicle, but also inside – including the speed you are traveling at.
-Excessive, or maybe more accurately, inappropriate speed, is the cause of many road traffic collisions.
-Effective observation and anticipation is critical here.
+- Speed Awareness – With modern vehicles, it is all too easy to exceed the speed limit.
+During a defensive driving course, you will become more aware of speed and its potential implications.
+Effective observation and anticipation not only cover what is going on outside the vehicle, but also inside – including the speed you are traveling at.
+Excessive, or maybe more accurately, inappropriate speed, is the cause of many road traffic collisions and can lead to serious injuries for you, your passengers, or the occupants of another car.
+If the accident was not your fault, you may even have to file a claim with the help of a St. Petersburg car crash lawyer (or a similar attorney in your area) to win compensation to cover your medical costs and or any lost wages.
+As such, effective observation and anticipation are critical whenever you are behind the wheel in a car.

 Eco Safe Impact – By lowering your speed you will be using less fuel.
 This is especially so at high speeds.
 The faster you go, the “thicker” the air becomes.
 At 55mph a car is usually around its most efficient.
 But as the speed increases engine efficiency reduces, causing the vehicle to use more fuel.